fisadev/fisa-vim-config/README.rst

 fisa-vim-config
 ===============

-my vim configuration (lot of python, autocompletition, fuzzy finder, debugger, ...)
+my vim configuration (lot of python, autocompletion, fuzzy finder, debugger, ...)

 What is this?
 -------------